Can biometric data be hacked or “stolen”? This is a frequently asked question that is often met with an inaccurate response.

 Regulated industries and high assurance applications put multiple security checks in place to protect personal information and transactions.
 Strong customer authentication requires the use of two of three factors: something you know (like a PIN), something your have (like your phone), or something you are (a biometric).
 For example, a bank may enable the use of face biometrics with liveness to log into their mobile app.
 However, they will also rely on your mobile device as a token and may even ask for a second biometric modality or One Time Password for certain high risk transactions.
 This is on top of sophisticated artificial intelligence that may be in place to identify unusual behavior.

 No authentication technology is foolproof.
 In the rare occurrence of a successful attack on a biometric system, damages will be mitigated by additional security factors, fraud tools, and commonly used application security practices to protect against man in the middle and other attacks.

-Rethinking the question: Can biometric data be stolen?
+Rethinking the question: Can biometrics be stolen?

 Based on the information above the question of whether or not biometric data can be stolen isn’t a very good one.
 The better question is, “What is the risk of someone compromising my identity using my biometric data?”
 In terms of identity verification and authentication, the risk of a fraudster creating an artifact and successfully spoofing your identity is extremely low with liveness detection in place.
-The fraudster will be stopped and cannot commit repeat fraud even if they have your biometric data.
+The fraudster will be stopped and cannot commit repeat fraud even if they have your biometric information.

 While few people would post a photo of their password to Facebook, we don’t think twice about posting a selfie.
 We don’t actively watch out for people taking photos, video or audio recording of us.
 And we certainly don’t wipe down everything we touch to prevent our fingerprints from being lifted.
-That’s okay because liveness detection combined with good practices in modern biometric systems protect our biometric data from being hacked and used when we are not present.
+That’s okay because liveness detection combined with good practices in modern biometric systems protect our biometrics from being hacked and used when we are not present.